sousys/GeminiSidepanel/README.md

     -   Patches the browser's History API (`pushState`, `replaceState`) to detect client-side navigation within the Gemini SPA.
     -   Communicates URL and Title changes back to the parent extension via `window.parent.postMessage`.

+6.  **Zoom Management (`js/size-handler.js`)**:
+    -   Handles the application of the zoom level to the side panel body.
+    -   Ensures the viewport is correctly filled by dynamically adjusting height based on the zoom factor.

 ## Permissions

 This extension requires the following permissions: